INGATESTONE & District

 Division 4 introduced

-2003 - Division 5 introduced for one season only
+2003 - Division 5 played for one season only

-2005 - Divisional Singles replaced the Male & Female Singles KO's
+2005 - Divisional Singles replaced the previously split Male & Female Singles KO's

 2008 - No Bust Rule abolished